CFB Valcartier: Origins

 In 1968, after the unification of the Canadian Armed Forces, the title 5 Canadian Mechanized Brigade Group was assigned to the brigade group established in CFB Valcartier.

 Geography

 The base is 12 by 24 km and is located in the Quebec City region, of Quebec, Canada.

 Military presence

 Currently, Valcartier is home to the 2nd Canadian Division.
-The division has two formations: 2nd Canadian Division Support Group (2 Cdn Div SG) and 5 Canadian Mechanized Brigade Group (5 CMBG).
+The division has two formations: 2nd Canadian Division Support Group (2 CDSG) and 5 Canadian Mechanized Brigade Group (5 CMBG).

 The following units are stationed at Valcartier.
 Included are affiliated units and other units that are not directly part of 2nd Canadian Division: